Malayalam film actor Nedumudi Venu dies at 73 | Entertainment

 He was 73.
 He is survived by wife and two children.

-Recovered from COVID-19, Venu had been unwell for quite some time and was admitted to the hospital on Sunday after he complained of uneasiness.
+Having recovered from COVID-19, Venu had been unwell for quite some time and was admitted to the hospital after he complained of uneasiness.

 Shifted to the ICU, his condition worsened on Sunday despite efforts by doctors.
 He breathed his last on Monday afternoon.